 - If you can't make your scheduled payment contact your utility immediately to discuss a different arrangement.
 If you do not make your payments, your service may be shut off.

-For more information go to: Public Utilities Commission
+For more information go to, visit the Public Utilities Commission.